GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 Enable the required custom scripts:

-- Login to oxTrust and go to "Configuration" > "Custom scripts"
+- Login to oxTrust and navigate to "Configuration" > "Custom scripts"
 - In "Person Authentication" tab, collapse the script labelled "passport_social" and check "enabled". ![Enable passport_social](../img/user-authn/passport/enable-passport.png)
 - In "UMA RPT Policies" tab, collapse the "uma_client_authz_rpt_policy" and check "enabled"
 - Press "Update" at the bottom of the page